“A Journey of Laughter and Healing”

 What You Need To Know:

-HOLY DAYS skillfully blends humor and heartbreak, bringing the story to a satisfying conclusion.
-The character arcs are excellent, and the score supports the emotional journey.
-It has a strong moral, redemptive worldview of forgiveness and reconciliation.
-A boy filled with hate has a change of heart and moves towards forgiveness.
-Catholicism is central to the plot, with nuns, religious attire and prayer featured throughout.
-However, over time, the nuns smoke, drink, and use inappropriate language.
-HOLY DAYS doesn’t condemn this behavior but treats it as comedic.
-MOVIEGUIDE® advises caution for older children, teenagers, and sensitive adults.
+HOLY DAYS skillfully blends humor and heartbreak, bringing the story to a satisfying end.
+The character arcs are moving and well done.
+HOLY DAYS has a strong Christian, moral worldview promoting love, forgiveness and reconciliation.
+A boy filled with hate has a change of heart and moves toward forgiveness.
+Catholicism is central to the plot, with nuns, religious clothing and prayer.
+However, over time, the nuns smoke, drink and use inappropriate language.
+HOLY DAYS treats this behavior as comical.
+MOVIEGUIDE® advises caution for older children.

 Content: